-When Jesus started His public ministry, he handpicked a group of men to follow Him.
-While most people are familiar with the Twelve Disciples, in actuality, Jesus had many more followers than that.
+When Jesus began His public ministry, he handpicked a group of men to follow Him.
+While most people are familiar with the Twelve Disciples, in actuality, Jesus had many more followers than that, including a number of women.
 The Twelve were later pulled from this much larger group to be the key leaders in carrying Jesus’ message to the world after he was gone.

 Jesus trained his followers in three ways.
 First of all, he allowed them to observe him at work.
 They were with him as he taught and performed miracles.
 There were occasions after Jesus had taught that his disciples would come to him seeking clarification.
 He would often break down and dissect what he had just taught the crowd to make sure that his closest followers understood the parable or teaching.

-On one occasion, Jesus sent out a large group of seventy-two of his followers out on a ministry trip.
+On one occasion, Jesus sent out a large group of seventy-two of his followers on a ministry trip.
 They were paired up and sent to some of the villages and cities that Jesus was planning on visiting.
-When they returned from their trip, they proudly reported that they had been able to cast out evil spirits, just like Jesus.
+When they returned from their preaching tour, they proudly reported that they had been able to cast out evil spirits, just like Jesus.
 Jesus used this as a teaching point to stress what was really important.
 “But don’t rejoice just because evil spirits obey you; rejoice because your names are registered as citizens of heaven.”
-(Verse 20)

 One example of this was in Acts 15.
 The Church was faced with a major decision.
-It was a decision that affect every succeeding generation of Christians.
-It involved the question of whether or not non-Jews should be circumcised and required to obey the Jewish law to be considered Christians.
-After some spirited debate, it was decided to not make it difficult on the non-Jews turning to Christ.
-They were not required to keep the entire law.
-Salvation by faith became the understood way for people to become Christ followers.
+It was a decision that would affect every succeeding generation of Christians.
+It involved the question of whether or not non-Jews should be circumcised and required to obey the Jewish law in order to be considered Christians.
+After some spirited debate, it was decided not to make it difficult on the non-Jews turning to Christ.
+Salvation by faith, through grace, was the message that the early Christians proclaimed and has been passed down through the centuries.

-James, one of the primary leaders in the early Church wrote a letter to non-Jews explaining the decision.
+James, one of the primary leaders in the early Church wrote a letter to non-Jews explaining this decision.
 The non-Jews were asked to avoid sexual immorality, idolatry, and asked to observe a few minor dietary restrictions so they could maintain fellowship with the Jews.
 James said in the letter, “It seemed good to the Holy Spirit and us not to place an unnecessary burden on those who are turning to Christ.”
-There was a conscious sense that the leaders of the Church were acting in concert with God’s plan.
+There was a conscious sense that the leaders of the Church were being led by the Spirit and acting in concert with God’s plan.

 Thankfully, those who follow Christ still have access to the Holy Spirit.
 The Church, however, is led by people.
 The pattern that Jesus left was a Spirit-filled, Spirit-equipped, group of people who continue to learn from their leaders, each other, and the Holy Spirit.